lucasjellema/tech-radar-prototype2/development-log.md

 - sectors defined with (combinations of) tags (or tagfilters); objects that satisfy the tagfilter condition of a sector are displayed in the sector; a viewpoint can contain various sector-configurations - that can be linked - drilling down on one sector to another configuration optionally inherits the master sector's tag-filter - and uses the sector-tagfilters on top of that in the new configuration

 - use d3 force when auto deriving x,y coordinates

-- zoom in on a single ring - that ring fills up the entire (width of the) radar - the other rings are hidden and so are the blips in those rings (similar to zoom in on sector)

 - allow removal of viewpoint, template, object type, rating type, objects of a specific type
 - generate ratings and blips in Viewpoint for all objects | selected objects

 - ?? record user defined blip coordinates as polar coordinates

-- define default sector label font/edge/color settings for sectors
-- define default label font/edge/color settings for radar (for sectors, rings, ..)
 - define gradient color for blips (see https://developer.mozilla.org/en-US/docs/Web/SVG/Element/radialGradient)

 - have defaults associated with viewpoint; currently, defaults are created for the current viewpoint and do not synchronize with a new viewpoint